-Despite COVID-19, Colorado had a full 20-21 ski season.
-Our camps and our ski shop ran smoothly.
-We are optimistic that 21-22 will be at least as good and closer to “normal” in terms of travel and any public health restrictions.
+Despite COVID-19, Colorado has had two full and open ski seasons.
+Our camps and our ski shop ran smoothly in 20-21 and 21-22.
+We are optimistic that 22-23 will be at least as good and closer to “normal” in terms of travel and any public health restrictions.

 At the same time, we need to keep in mind that changes may arise over which you and we have no control.
 We need to be prepared for a worst-case scenario of the ski areas closing again or limiting operations in such a way that could impact camps, or international and interstate travel being closed down, or states/nations imposing travel restrictions.

-In planning our camp and shop operations, we are making changes to maintain more distance between us, and to have more redundancy in our staffing in case of exposure and quarantines.
-At our camps we will strictly adhere to the prevailing public health requirements and will expect our campers to do the same.
+In planning our camp and shop operations, we have made changes to maintain more distance between us, and to have more redundancy in our staffing in case of exposure and quarantines.
+At our camps we strictly adhere to the prevailing public health requirements and will expect our campers to do the same.

 - If you have any symptoms of illness in the 10 days before your camp, you must contact us and you may not be allowed to attend camp, for the protection of others.
 These symptoms include, but are not limited to: having a measured fever, feeling feverish, or chills; cough; headache; runny nose; sore throat; body aches; intestinal illness; lack of taste or smell; feeling unwell.